 Yuka Kinoshita is a massively popular Japanese mukbang streamer, with over 5 million subscribers on her Youtube channel.
 She has short videos that are more ASMR-based, and also slightly longer ones where she may gulf down a meal anywhere from 5,000 to approximately 12,000 calories!
 Besides being entertaining and awe-inducing to watch, her channel is a lovely gateway into modern Japanese cuisine.

 Have you watched a mukbang video before, or do you also make your own mukbang videos?
 Do you think mukbang is something you enjoy or will enjoy watching?
 And are you a fan of ASMR?
-If you haven’t seen one yet, head over to YouTube or your favorite social media sites and see for yourself!
+If you haven’t seen one yet, head over to YouTube or your favorite social media platforms and see for yourself!
 Let us know below in the comments!

 Now that we’ve gotten started, how about learning even more vocabulary for food in Korean?